Biodiv Sci ›› 2026, Vol. 34 ›› Issue (5): 25394. DOI: 10.17520/biods.2025394 cstr: 32101.14.biods.2025394

 2 Hubei Key Laboratory of Environmental and Health Effects of Persistent Toxic Substances, Jianghan University, Wuhan 430056, China

-• Received:2025-10-09 Revised:2026-01-10 Accepted:2026-04-30 Online:2026-05-20
+• Received:2025-10-09 Accepted:2026-01-12 Online:2026-05-20 Published:2026-06-28

-• Contact: Dongdong Zhai
+• Contact: Dongdong Zhai, Mingdian Liu

 • Supported by:

-Special Survey on Fishery Resources and Environment in Key Water Areas of Southwest China" of the Ministry of Agriculture and Rural Affairs; Natural Science Foundation Program of Hubei Province(2024AFB461); Central Public-interest Scientific Institution Basal Research Fund, CAFS(2023TD09); Innovative Research Team Foundation of the Department of Education of Hubei Province, China(T2020034)
+The “Special Survey on Fishery Resources and Environment in Key Water Areas of Southwest China” of the Ministry of Agriculture and Rural Affairs, the Central Public-interest Scientific Institution Basal Research Fund, CAFS(农业农村部“西南地区重点水域渔业资源与环境调查专项”、中国水产科学研究院中央级公益性科研院所基本科研业务费专项资金);The Innovative Research Team Foundation of the Department of Education of Hubei Province, China(T2020034)

 Abstract:

 Aims: The lower reaches of the Lancang River boast a unique habitat and abundant fish resources, making the conservation of its freshwater fish diversity a subject of great concern.
-Affected by human activities such as hydropower development, the fish community structure in the lower mainstream Lancang River has been undergoing significant changes.
+Affected by human activities such as hydropower development, the fish community structure in the lower mainstream of Lancang River has been undergoing significant changes.
 In particular, the invasion of alien fish species has increased the ecological risks of the river.

-Conclusion: In conclusion, while hydropower development has altered the fish community structure in the lower mainstream Lancang River, it has also created favorable conditions for the invasion of alien fish.
+Conclusion: In conclusion, while hydropower development has altered the fish community structure in the lower mainstream of Lancang River, it has also created favorable conditions for the invasion of alien fish.
 To protect the fish resources in this region, differentiated strategies are proposed: priority should be given to the prevention and control of alien fish in reservoir reaches, with a focus on dominant species in terms of quantity and high-risk invasive species; in natural reaches, protected areas for native fish should be established to maintain the living and breeding environments of native fish species.

 Key words: lower reaches of the Lancang River, fish community, alien fish, invasion risk assessment